-User Pay
+■ User Pay

-The committee believes that there is potential to identify additional sources of revenue associated with a revitalized downtown area such as a downtown parking levy and/or an increase in the existing ticket surcharge.
+The subcommittee believes that there is potential to identify additional sources of revenue associated with a revitalized downtown area such as a downtown parking levy and/or an increase in the existing ticket surcharge.

-• Support From Other Orders of Government
+■ Support from Other Orders of Government

 A number of recently developed facilities referenced in CSL's study required public sector support.
-Given the size of Edmonton's corporate community and the likelihood that only one major professional sports franchise will operate out of the new complex, it is highly probable that an Edmonton project will require contributions from other orders of government in order for it to be economically viable.
+Given the size of Edmonton's corporate community and the likelihood that only one major professional sports franchise will operate out of the new facility, it is highly probable that an Edmonton project will require contributions from all orders of government in order for it to be economically viable.

-This approach is in line with what governments have typically provided for facilities of major public importance including:
+This approach is in line with what all orders of governments have typically provided for facilities of major public importance in the Edmonton area including:

-- o The Art Gallery of Alberta
+- Art Gallery of Alberta.

-- o The Citadel
+- Citadel Theatre.

-- o The Winspear
+- Francis Winspear Centre for Music.

-- o Commonwealth Stadium
+- Commonwealth Stadium.

-o The existing Rexall Place
+- The existing Rexall Place.

-The Finance sub-committee assumes that the city and other orders of government would contribute through some of the following optional mechanisms:
+The Finance Subcommittee assumes that the City and other orders of government would contribute through some of the following optional mechanisms:

+- Infrastructure.

-- o Infrastructure
+- Land.

-- o Grants
+- Grants.

-- o Equity contributions
+- Equity contributions.

-- Community revitalization levies
+- Community revitalization levies.